kroesche/borg-scripts/README.md

     ./borg-backup.sh -b example

-which will perform a test backup up of these scripts (you can delete the test backup later).
+which will perform an actual backup up of these scripts (you can delete the test backup later).

 ## Customize